 In 2016, Forbes estimated Katy Perry's net worth was $125 million, and ranked her number six on their list of "Highest-Paid Women in Music" with earnings of $41 million.

-In 2016, a Los Angeles Superior Court judge ruled the sale to Hollister invalid due to the absence of necessary church approval, clearing the way for Perry's purchase of a former convent in Los Angeles.
+In 2016, a Los Angeles Superior Court judge ruled the sale to Hollister invalid due to the absence of necessary church approval, clearing the way for Perry's purchase of the convent.

-On February 10, 2017, Katy Perry released "Chained to the Rhythm" featuring Skip Marley as the lead single from her upcoming fifth album.
-The song reached number one in Hungary and number four in the United States, and it broke Spotify's record at the time for the highest first-day streaming for a single track by a female artist with over three million streams.
+On February 10, 2017, Katy Perry released "Chained to the Rhythm" featuring Skip Marley as the lead single from her upcoming album.
+The song reached number one in Hungary and number four in the United States.
+It was also streamed over three million times on Spotify within 24 hours.

-In February 2017, Katy Perry launched her shoe line, Katy Perry Collections, available on its website and at retailers like Dillard's and Walmart.
+In February 2017, Katy Perry launched her shoe line, Katy Perry Collections.
+Also in February 2017, Perry and actor Orlando Bloom separated.

 On February 26, 2017, Katy Perry served as a co-chair for the 25th Annual Elton John AIDS Foundation Academy Award Party, a fundraiser for HIV/AIDS healthcare.

-On June 4, 2017, Katy Perry performed at the One Love Manchester benefit concert for the victims of the 2017 Manchester Arena bombing.
+On June 4, 2017, Katy Perry performed at the One Love Manchester benefit concert for the victims of the 2017 Manchester Arena bombing, alongside Ariana Grande and other artists.

-In June 2017, Katy Perry became the first person to gain 100 million followers on Twitter.
+In June 2017, Katy Perry became the first person to gain 100 million followers on Twitter, solidifying her influence on social media.
+Time Magazine also listed her among the "25 Most Influential People on the Internet" for her live-stream for 'Witness'.

-In September 2017, Katy Perry embarked on Witness: The Tour.
+In September 2017, Katy Perry embarked on Witness: The Tour to promote her album 'Witness'.

-During the 2017 launch of her shoe collection, Katy Perry Collections, she discussed how she cultivated her style on a budget by shopping at thrift and vintage stores and how fashion is a form of communication.
+During the 2017 launch of her shoe collection, Katy Perry Collections, Katy Perry discussed how she cultivated her style on a budget in L.A., shopping at thrift and vintage stores, and how fashion is a form of communication.

 In 2017, Katy Perry became the first artist to have three Diamond-certified songs from the RIAA.
 Her new certification for "Roar" joined her previously Diamond-certified songs "Dark Horse" and "Firework".

-In 2017, Katy Perry was included in Glamour's "104 Women Who Defined the Decade in Pop Culture" list and was described by Variety as a "global phenomenon" in their Variety 500 list.
+In 2017, Katy Perry was included in Glamour's "104 Women Who Defined the Decade in Pop Culture" list and was also mentioned in a journal published by Psychology of Aesthetics, Creativity, and the Arts.
+Additionally, she has been called a "gay icon" by Taylor Henderson of Out.

-In March 2018, Katy Perry announced Witness: Coming Home, a benefit concert that was held in her hometown of Santa Barbara on May 19, 2018.
+In March 2018, Katy Perry announced Witness: Coming Home, a benefit concert to be held in Santa Barbara to support those recovering from the 2017 California wildfires and 2018 Southern California mudflows.

 In March 2018, Katy Perry began serving as a judge on the sixteenth season of American Idol, with a $25-million salary.

-On May 19, 2018, Katy Perry held Witness: Coming Home, a benefit concert that benefited those recovering from the aftermath of the 2017 California wildfires and 2018 Southern California mudflows.
+On May 19, 2018, Katy Perry held Witness: Coming Home, a benefit concert in her hometown of Santa Barbara to aid those affected by the 2017 California wildfires and 2018 Southern California mudflows.

-On November 2, 2018, Katy Perry's cover of the Dear Evan Hansen song "Waving Through a Window" was released on the deluxe edition of the cast recording.
+On November 2, 2018, Katy Perry's cover of the Dear Evan Hansen song "Waving Through a Window" was released for the deluxe edition of the cast recording.

 In 2018, Katy Perry topped Forbes' "Highest-Paid Women in Music" listing and ranked at number four on the "Highest-Paid Female Celebrities" list, with earnings of $83 million.